ddrohan/mobile-app-dev-labs/session2/lab/md/step01.md

 To make things a bit easier, you can download some starter code for this lab here - [CoffeeMate.1.0.Starter](../archives/CoffeeMate.1.0.Starter.zip).
 It contains all the resources you'll need to complete this lab along with some of the code.

-To open this in Android Studio, first extract the archive somewhere on our hard disk (preferably, where you plan on storing all your Android Studio projects).
-Then, in Android, select 'File->Import' menu option, and in the dialog select 'Existing Projects into Workspace'
+To open this in Android Studio, first extract the archive somewhere on your hard disk (preferably, where you plan on storing all your Android Studio projects).
+Then, select the 'Open an existing Android Studio project' menu option,

 ![](../img/lab202.png)

-When you browse to and select the folders to which the project have expanded, you should see this:
+and browse to the folder you just extracted

 ![](../img/lab203.png)